Volunteering at the Food Bank

 Would you or your group like to volunteer?
 If so, please complete the Volunteer Data Form or Group Volunteer Data Form, whichever is applicable.
 You can save it to your computer and email it to firstname.lastname@example.org.
 Once received, you will be contacted to arrange a time for orientation.

-Volunteer shifts are available Mondays, Wednesdays, and Fridays from 9:30-12:30 or 1:00-4:00 and Saturdays from 9:30-12:30.
+Volunteer shifts are available Mondays, Wednesdays, and Fridays from 9:30-12:30 or 1:00-4:00 (until 5:00 on Mondays) and the second Saturday of the month from 8:00-1:00.
 Occasionally there may be volunteer opportunities outside of those hours.
-Please make sure to indicate your hours of avialability on the volunteer form.
+Please make sure to indicate your hours of availability on the volunteer form.

 Volunteers are the backbone of our operations, and typically provide over 6000 volunteer hours helping the Food Bank!
 Both groups and individuals volunteer to keep our shelves stocked and bags packed.
 Some groups decide to volunteer together, usually once a month during non-service hours.
-Youth groups from the Latter Day Saints volunteer the first and third Tuesday of the month.
 A men’s prayer group from Trinity Lutheran volunteer the second Thursday of the month.
 Groups sort through donations and pack bags for client distribution.
 Service groups help us greatly to keep up with the needs of Centre citizens and they derive the satisfaction of serving the community together.
 Thanks to all our volunteers without whom we could not fulfill our mission of providing food assistance to families in need.

 Did you know... there are an average of 50 individuals who volunteer at the Food Bank on a regular basis?

 There are many, many ways that individuals and groups have helped the Food Bank.
 Here are some ideas for ways you can help out, too!